sqlmapproject/sqlmap/FAQ.md

 ## How can I shorten the payloads injected by sqlmap?

-You can provide sqlmap with the following two switches:
+You can provide sqlmap with the following switch:

     --no-cast           Turn off payload casting mechanism
-    --no-unescape       Turn off string unescaping mechanism

-However, on the other hand you might lose the benefits provided by these switches in the default configuration.
+However, on the other hand you might lose the benefits provided by these switch in the default configuration.

 ## What does `WARNING unknown charset '...'` mean?